raheem101000-netizen/TournamentAutomation/replit.md

   - ✅ Works for both individual and group chats

 - **Feature 3: Create New Group Chat ("+" Button)**:
-  - ✅ "+" button now opens "Create Group Chat" dialog (not floating FAB anymore)
+  - ✅ "+" button now opens "Create Group Chat" dialog
   - ✅ Dialog has input for group name with validation
   - ✅ API call creates new thread with default 💬 avatar
   - ✅ New group appears immediately in conversation list after creation